-Flash charts are created in Jaspersoft Studio Professional as JRXML reports and uploaded to the repository as a report unit.
-JasperReports Server cannot create Flash charts.
-The sample report 14.
-Performance Summary includes flash elements.
+Fusion charts are created in Jaspersoft Studio Professional as JRXML reports and uploaded to the repository as a report unit.

-To find and run a Flash chart example:
+To find and run a chart example:

 - 1. In the repository, locate the sample report 14.
 Performance Summary. - 2.
 Click the report name to run the report, which launches as part of the Performance Summary Dashboard.